 Collective Worship is a very important time in our school day where we come together and celebrate our Christian values and school vision.
 Our Collective Worship is a time for reflection and discussion with the children about the theme of the half term and each child has the time to share their thoughts and ideas.

 In Collective Worship, children are given the opportunity to praise God for the wonders of the world, to give thanks for God’s love and to learn about and celebrate the shared Christian values and vision which are the heartbeat of our school.

-Weekly themes are linked to Biblical teachings and the Global planner.
-Collective Worship also allows the children to look out of their own experiences and understand the weekly theme within the wider world following the windows, mirror and door concept which is adopted through the Roots and Fruits planning.
+Half termly themes are linked to Biblical teachings and the Global planner.
+Collective Worship also allows the children to look out of their own experiences and understand the half termly theme within the wider world following the windows, mirror and door concept which is adopted through the Roots and Fruits planning.

 Our children are involved in every aspect of our Collective Worship.
 We have Global changemakers and Spiritual Leaders who plan, deliver and lead weekly Collective Worships.
 This allows children to take risks, grow in confidence and develop a deeper, reflective approach to their spiritual learning.

 Throughout the year, we gather together with the community to celebrate important times in the Christian calendar.
-Here are the services which we deliver throughout the year:
+Here are the services which we deliver :

 - EYFS and Year 6 - The Christmas Service

 - Year 1 and 2 - The Christmas Nativity